Peñarol: Noted players

-Similarly, the squad that was crowned champion of the first FIFA World Cup in 1930 included five Peñarol players: goalkeeper Miguel Capuccini; defender Anselmo; and midfielders Lorenzo Fernández, Álvaro Gestido, and Carlos Riolfo.
-Likewise, the team that won the 1950 FIFA World Cup included nine Peñarol players: goalkeeper Roque Gastón Máspoli; defenders Juan Carlos González and Washington Ortuño; forwards Ernesto Vidal, Julio Britos, Óscar Míguez, and Alcides Ghiggia; and midfielders Juan Alberto Schiaffino and Obdulio Varela.
-Schiaffino and Ghiggia were also the scorers of the two goals in the Maracanazo, the famous final match against Brazil national football team.
+Peñarol has made a large contribution to the Uruguay national football team.
+Three Peñarol players were on the Uruguayan team which played Argentina in 1905.
+Five Peñarol players were on the Uruguayan squad which won the 1930 FIFA World Cup: goalkeeper Miguel Capuccini, defender Peregrino Anselmo and midfielders Lorenzo Fernández, Álvaro Gestido and Carlos Riolfo.
+Peñarol had nine players on the Uruguayan squad which won the 1950 FIFA World Cup: goalkeeper Roque Máspoli, defenders Juan Carlos González and Washington Ortuño, midfielders Juan Alberto Schiaffino and Obdulio Varela and forwards Ernesto Vidal, Julio César Britos, Óscar Míguez and Alcides Ghiggia.
+Schiaffino and Ghiggia scored the team's two goals in the Maracanazo, the final game against Brazil.
+Peñarol is the only club which has represented Uruguay in all its World Cup appearances.